harshdeepkanhai/telegram-quotes-bot/README.md

 # Telegram Bot

-> A telegram bot that gets you quotes and jokes
+> A telegram bot that gets you quotes and jokes.
+The bot is built in Ruby and by using telegram bot gem and quotes are fetched from the zenquotes API and jokes from a predefined list.

 ![screenshot](./images/bot_server.png)